 The Group is committed to upholding laws and regulations that are relevant to its business and closely monitor the Group's policies relating to maintaining of business ethics.
-The operation of the Group's business is mainly subject to the jurisdictions of Laws of Hong Kong and relevant applicable rules and regulations, which including Companies Ordinances, Travel Agents Ordinance, Trade Descriptions Ordinance, Personal Data (Privacy) Ordinance, Code of Conduct, directives and guidelines of Travel Industry Council of Hong Kong, Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited and etc.
+The operation of the Group's business is mainly subject to the jurisdictions of Laws of Hong Kong and relevant applicable rules and regulations, which including Companies Ordinances, Travel Industry Ordinance, Trade Descriptions Ordinance, Personal Data (Privacy) Ordinance, Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited and etc.